No pre-season, out of the Champions League: Real Madrid loss sums up Manchester City's nightmare start to t...

 While the Spaniards eagerly await the results of Thursday’s European ties, and then spend the build-up to Monday’s draw looking at who they could face in the groups, City will have to pick themselves up and focus on whatever positives they can.

-One of those will be that things will only be up from here, with players returning from injuries, new signings to come in and there being a game in just a few days’ time, away to Tottenham on Sunday, for them to switch their focus to.
+One of those will be that things will only be up from here, with players returning from injuries, new signings to come in and there being a game in just a few days’ time, at home to Tottenham on Sunday, for them to switch their focus to.

 The long-term focus will be very much on those WSL games, too.
 City have not won the league title since 2016 and now, with Chelsea and likely Arsenal, 3-0 up from their first leg against Slavia Prague, to be in Europe, they have a slight advantage.